 SEO is a combination of technical, creative, and content elements required to improve rankings, drive traffic, and increase awareness in search engines.
 There are many aspects to SEO, from the words on your page to the way other sites link to you on the web.
 I will cover major aspects in this article below.

-Why does you small business website need SEO?
+Why does you small business website need SEO Marketing?

 It helps people find your website